Hong Kong proposes critical infrastructure cybersecurity law

 Designated CIOs will be required to fulfil three types of obligations:

 1. Organisational.
-To maintain an address and office in Hong Kong; to report changes in the ownership and operation of the critical infrastructure; to set up a computer system security management unit with professional knowledge (may be outsourced) supervised by a dedicated supervisor of the CIO.
+To maintain an address and office in Hong Kong; to report changes in the ownership and operation of the critical infrastructure; and to set up a computer system security management unit with professional knowledge (may be outsourced) supervised by a dedicated supervisor of the CIO.

 3. Incident reporting and response.
-To participate in a computer system security drill at least once every two years; to formulate an emergency response plan; to notify the commissioner’s office about computer system security incidents (activities carried out without lawful authority on or through a computer system that jeopardise or adversely affect its computer system security) : (a) within two hours of becoming aware of a serious computer system security incident (one that has a major impact on the continuity of essential services, large-scale leakages of personal information), and (b) within 24 hours of becoming aware of other computer system security incidents.
+To participate in a computer system security drill at least once every two years; to formulate an emergency response plan; and to notify the commissioner’s office about computer system security incidents (activities carried out without lawful authority on or through a computer system that jeopardise or adversely affect its computer system security) : (a) within two hours of becoming aware of a serious computer system security incident (one that has a major impact on the continuity of essential services, large-scale leakages of personal information), and (b) within 24 hours of becoming aware of other computer system security incidents.

 Sector regulators